hackclub/winter/pranavnt-quackduck.md

 ## Summary

-We're building an ebike that has full self cycling – you can press a button (on touchscreen) and it will cruise at ~8mph on a trail, detecting lanes and the side of the trail, and automatically steer.
+Ishan and I are building an ebike that has full self cycling – you can press a button (on touchscreen) and it will cruise at ~8mph on a trail, detecting lanes and the side of the trail, and automatically steer.

 ## Plan